What is LifeSpan?

 - Governance at a local level (integration of non-government organisations (NGOs), primary health care networks, local health districts, education, police and community groups to coordinate action).

-How will LifeSpan be delivered?
+How was LifeSpan delivered?

 There are four layers to the evaluation.